 - Team project and board links

-2. add cloud user and server user info under this item
+. add cloud user and server user info under

 Generally, a way to go would be to query the Cloud REST API to get the needed data, and then transform the data so that SERVER REST API would understand it and feed the Server.

 Yes, we know that the structure of your data can be different, and sometimes we won’t even find Server API endpoints in the official documentation.
 So do you need any help migrating your Jira data?
 Feel free to reach out to us on this page.
-In order to save you all the trouble, we would gladly help you with your migration!
+To save you all the trouble, we would gladly help you with your migration!